Important Update: Distribution to eligible Class Members commenced on March 10, 2014.

 What Does the Settlement Provide?

-A fund of $1.3 million will be created to reimburse Class Members for a portion of the cost of products they purchased and to pay for notice, claim administration and maintenance costs of up to $550,000.
+A fund of $1.3 million was created to reimburse Class Members for a portion of the cost of products they purchased and to pay for notice, claim administration and maintenance costs of up to $550,000.
 Neutrogena will also make certain changes to the labels for the NEUTROGENA® Naturals products.

 As part of the settlement, Neutrogena has agreed to change the labels and advertising for the Naturals products by: (1) removing the term “petrochemicals” from the statement “No harsh chemical sulfates, parabens, petrochemicals, dyes, phthalates” on the Naturals product labels and/or packages and replacing it with the term “petrolatum”; and (2) adding a statement regarding the percentage of each product that is naturally derived to the front of the labels and/or packages of the Naturals products.